-The left screen on the S5000 and S7000 is dedicated to channel processing.
-The S3000 incorporates this into the System screen.
+The left screen on the S5000, S7000 and C3500 is dedicated to channel processing.
+The S3000, C1500 and C2500 incorporate processing into the System screen.

 1.1 Harmony UI

 dLive integrates the touchscreen with a set of 'wrap-around' controls colour-coded for intuitive and quick operation.
 Dedicated areas of the screen display values and status of the corresponding controls; some are configurable or user assignable (widget areas).